What is the Best Area to Stay in Bangkok?

 Silom is mostly a business district but for entertainment purposes – it’s also home to the legendary Pat Pong night markets.

 If you’ve never been to this district at night, there are expensive dangers you might want to avoid.

-Home to Bangkok’s clothing wholesale markets, the streets of Pratuman District are filled with colorful fabrics and clothing ranging from hats, scarves, shirts, dresses, pants and everything else you could ever want or imagine.
+Home to Bangkok’s clothing wholesale markets, the streets of Pratunam District are filled with colorful fabrics and clothing ranging from hats, scarves, shirts, dresses, pants and everything else you could ever want or imagine.

 Obviously this area around Suvarnabhumi Airport is for those in transit and who don’t have time to stay in Bangkok, or just want to leave the airport to freshen up.

-The Riverside area is exactly that.
+The Bangkok Riverside area is exactly that.

 What better place to stay in Bangkok than along the working river that divides the city into old and new.

-Located on the banks of the Chaophraya River are some of Bangkok’s finest hotels, most with fabulous views of the river and its surroundings.
+Located on the banks of the Chao Phraya River are some of Bangkok’s finest hotels, most with fabulous views of the river and its surroundings.

-If you do choose an hotel on the West Bank of the river then the hotel will usually have some sort of shuttle boat to take you to the other side.
+If you do choose an hotel on the West Bank of the river, then the hotel will usually have some sort of shuttle boat to take you to the other side.

-Take your choice from designer brand clothes and accessories through to the inevitable fakes and copies sold on the street stalls.
+Take your choice from designer brand clothes and accessories, through to the inevitable fakes and copies sold on the street stalls.

 Siam is the major upmarket shopping area of Bangkok and additionally the hotels in this location have easy access to the BTS Skytrain.